-The School of Education also is well-aligned with the 2020-2025 Institutional Strategic Plan.
-This plan, titled "Delivering on the Promise," highlights the unique contributions and commitments NSC embodies as the only state college in the Nevada System of Higher Education (NSHE).
+The School of Education also is well-aligned with our 2020-2025 Institutional Strategic plan.
+This planning document, titled "Delivering on the Promise," highlights the unique contributions and commitments NSC embodies as the only state college in the Nevada System of Higher Education (NSHE).